-Roku Gin, The first gin from Japan’s legendary Suntory – Roku Gin.
-This expression is made using a selection of botanicals, including six Japanese botanicals that provide a whistle-stop tour of the four seasons.
+Roku Gin is the first of its kind, originating from Japan’s legendary Suntory – Roku Gin.
+This expression of gin is made using a selection of botanicals, including six Japanese botanicals that provide a whistle-stop tour of the four seasons.

-Roku means “six” in Japanese which refers to the six local, seasonal botanicals which complement eight traditional gin botanicals (juniper berries, coriander, lemon peel, etc) and give this spirit a distinctly Japanese character.
-The Japanese botanicals are: sakura flower (cherry blossom), sakura leaf, sencha tea, gyokuro tea, sansho pepper and yuzu peel.
+Roku means “six” in Japanese which refers to the six local, seasonal botanicals which complement the eight traditional gin botanicals (juniper, coriander seed, angelica root & seed, cardamom, cinnamon, bitter orange, lemon peel).
+This gives this type of alcohol a distinctly Japanese character.
+Japanese botanicals are the sakura flower (cherry blossom), sakura leaf, sencha tea, gyokuro tea, sansho pepper and yuzu peel.

 The complex and multi-layered taste of traditional gin in the base plus Japanese botanical notes with yuzu as the top note makes the texture smooth and silky.
 Take a deep breath as you inhale the first whiffs of Roku Gin and it will transport you back to spring in Japan with its sweet, floral aroma.

 Drinking this gin gives you a sense of calmness and peace – like a walk in the Japanese botanical gardens.

 The taste of crisp Japanese sansho pepper brings a little spiciness to the finish.